omnibear/omnibear/CONTRIBUTING.md

 If you would like to contribute documetation, see the [omnibear-site](https://github.com/omnibear/omnibear-site) GitHub repository.

+## Manual Testing Guide

+Ultimately, there should be some end-to-end tests for these.
+But the following are the general flows that should work.

+1. You can log into an IndieAuth account that supports micropub
+1. Settings are persisted and applied
+1. The replies view updates to the current page URL
+1. Individual properties of the post forms are sent correctly
+1. You can reply to a particular h-entry on a page with the context menu on a page marked up with h-feed microformats
+1. Check the logs (background, content scripts, and popup) for unexpected errors
+1. All the above should work even after the background service worker terminates (goes idle)

 ## PR Submission Guidelines

 1. Avoid large PRs without previous discussion in issues
 1. Follow the existing coding standards
 1. Ensure tests pass (`npm test`)
+1. Ensure formatting checks pass (`npm run checks` or run `npm run format` to fix)
 1. Clearly describe what the change does in the PR title/description

 ## Application Structure